gdsc-uba/DSC-UBa-members-interests/interests.md

 Member Id: 5
 * Favourite Programming Language:PHP
 * Track of interest: Database systems
-* Favourite quote: Become the best programer ever
+* Favourite quote: "Don't feel low when someone doubts your cuber.
+Just be proud of yourself.
+Because people always doubts the 'Gold' for it's purity, not the 'Iron'"
 * Author of quote: Mosh
 * Role model: Dr Noida